apiato/documentation/docs/getting-started/responses.md

 In Apiato you can define your own response payload or use one of the supported serializers.

-Currently the supported serializers are (`ArraySerializer`, `DataArraySerializer` and `JsonApiSerializer`).
+Currently, the supported serializers are (`ArraySerializer`, `DataArraySerializer` and `JsonApiSerializer`).
 As provided by [Fractal](http://fractal.thephpleague.com/transformers/).

-By default Apiato uses `DataArraySerializer`.
+By default, Apiato uses `DataArraySerializer`.
 Below is an example of the response payload.

 ### Default Apiato Responses Payload: {#default-response-payload}

-`DataArraySerializer` pesponse payload look like this:
+`DataArraySerializer` response payload looks like this:

 ```json
 {